hewhomust/potential-chainsaw/README.md

 Articles are tagged/coloured/marked based upon what kind of users vote for them.
 Comments will be arranged based upon discussion contribution but will only compete with comments from similar matrix ratings (alternativley: only votes from similar ratings will count towards display order/score totals are seperated based on ideology).
 This allows users to be exposed to a variety of views while still encouraged positive contribution.

 ## Team

-  - Dean Langton - 42911067
+  - Dean Langton - Position - 42911067

-  - Clancy O'Reilly - 43709672
+  - Clancy O'Reilly - Position - 43709672

-  - Nathan Squire -
+  - Nathan Squire - Designer - 4393042

-  - Benjamin Pallay -
+  - Benjamin Pallay - Position - student number

 ## Communications
+The main form of communication within our team is Slack, which will be expected to be regularly checked.
+We will will also strive to communicate through github comments and zenhub, in order to make sure discussion is documented.
+For file sharing, we will primarily use github, as well as google drive where convienient.

 ## Plan
+Identify the key tasks that need to be completed and when.
+Identify:
+• Project phases e.g. research; requirements; design; construction;
+• Key deliverables for each phase (Milestones)2;
+• Resources – equipment or other tools/people you might need.

 ## Tags
-Something here
+Tag your proposed idea with 5 key concepts from social and mobile lectures (e.g. awareness, Collaboration, CSCW) and 2 keywords related to journalism and News (e.g. Citizen Journalists, ...).

 ---